Matsue Castle

 Two techniques were used in laying of the stone wall of Matsue Castle.
 One technique used stones that had already been cut in order to make the rocks fit together easily.
 The other technique used natural stones whose shape was not altered.
 You can find many stones with a carved seal which dates back to the time when the castle was initially constructed.

-The story goes that Matsue Castle’s Ishigaki stone walls contain a Hitobashira, a human sacrifice, entombed in the stonework to act like a guardian spirit of the castle.
+There is a haunting story that Matsue Castle’s Ishigaki stone walls contain a Hitobashira, a human sacrifice, entombed in the stonework to act like a guardian spirit of the castle.
 In this case, the Hitobashira was a young girl who loved to dance, and so to prevent the castle from ever falling, a law was passed preventing girls from dancing in the streets and ever upsetting the spirit within.

-But before you go, you can also indulge yourself at the lovely park at the base of the castle grounds.
+Before you head to the keep, you can also indulge yourself at the lovely park at the base of the castle grounds.
 The extensive grounds, now called Jozan Park is spread over a vast sixteen hectares wooded park.
 Many paths go around under the steep stone walls of the castle, the wooded hillsides, and along the moats, making for some quiet pleasant walks.
 This area is free to public and does not require any admission ticket.

 A brief history of Matsue Castle